realm/realm-core/README.md

 Stitch images are published to our private Github CI.
-Follow the steps here to set up authorization from docker to your Github account https://github.com/realm/ci/tree/master/realm/docker/mongodb-realm Once authorized, run the following docker commands from the top directory to start a local instance:
+Follow the steps here to set up authorization from docker to your Github account https://github.com/realm/ci/tree/master/realm/docker/mongodb-realm Once authorized, run the following docker command from the top directory to start a local instance:

 ```
 docker run --rm -v $(pwd)/tests/mongodb:/apps/os-integration-tests -p 9090:9090 -it docker.pkg.github.com/realm/ci/mongodb-realm-test-server:latest